wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 2. To deploy the service, click **Deploy**.

-The following message appears to indicate that the service is successfully deployed.
+The following message appears to indicate that you have successfully deployed the service.

 ![Successfully Deployed Notification](assets/img/services/successfully-deployed-notification.png)